corbanbrook/spectrotune/README.md

   * Record with MIDI sequencer.

-  Currently only exported as an application for Max OS X as I dont have any other platforms to test on.
+  Currently only exported as an application for macOS as I dont have any other platforms to test on.
 If you want a standalone application for Windows or Linux please send me a request or install processing and export the application yourself.